Yazish1/Yazish1/README.md

 You can also check out my LeetCode for problem-solving practice and my Devpost for project submissions and hackathon work.

 ## Tools & Tech
-- Python, Java, R, Kivy, C
+- Python, Java, R, Kivy, C, SQL
-- Vercel
+- Vercel, SQLite